peknudsen/Card-Game/README.md

 2. Players are always seated at the same location at the table regardless of how many players.

 3. There are no ties.
 There is always a winner.
 In the case of a tie, the first player to set the highest number of suited cards wins.

+4. Adding players scales allows the table size to scale as needed.